 As Titch takes pride in his slick radio ad fame and devotes himself to earning more money through car and tire franchises, Irene finds herself unable to ignore Willy's tragic family situation.
 She can't forget the horrific discovery she made about Australia's history of colonization during the rally.
 In her own way, Irene comes to terms with her heavy knowledge and takes appropriate action.

-This book is an excellent choice for anyone willing to open the lid on the violent history society has a way of keeping a lid on.
+This book is an excellent choice for anyone willing to open the lid on the violent history society has a way of keeping hidden.
 In the era of Reconciliation, the first and most necessary act is to witness the past on which our lives are founded.

 I found this portrait of 1950s Australia chillingly evocative of the same era in Canada.
 As a young child in a prairie town, I felt the bewildering sting of knowing that adults around me disrespected people they didn't know for reasons of race and background.
 They spoke and behaved in ways I recognized instinctively as wrong.